man that is scale up his business is reading a newspaper

 For proven businesses, growth is essential, and maintaining a steady growth rate is even more critical.
 However, the focus is different for startups – here, the focus is on scaling and where the growth needs to be exponential.
 The analogy is seen in teaching a baby to run before even walking.
 Yet, a key focus of startups is to build their product, craft a robust brand identity, and establish a market; then, they can consider hyper-growth.

-Here we will delve deeper into the difference between scaling and growth and why it matters.
-Also, we will look at some prominent scaling challenges and note what businesses should do to achieve an exponential growth rate.
+Here, we will delve deeper into the difference between scaling and growth and why it matters.
+We will also look at some prominent scaling challenges and note what businesses should do to achieve exponential growth.

 What is the difference between growth and scaling up?